Frequently Asked Questions about wedding photography.

 Q: What is your policy on taking breaks?
 If you require a meal break, do you require that we provide your meal?

 A: I do not require, or even prefer, a meal break.
 I typically take a couple of very short breaks during quiet moments to have water or soda and a small snack.
 I prefer not to sit and eat a large meal while working because I don’t want to miss anything.
-Besides, I like to have a nap after I eat, and it’s hard to find a good spot for that at a wedding.
 Plus, the camera gets sticky.

 Q: Do you charge for travel?